syed-emad/MindValley-Assingment/README.md

 # Overview

 ### Main Page

-You can click on any item to view its detai land add it to cart.
+You can click on any item to view its detail and add it to cart.

 ![1721586105515](image/README/1721586105515.png)

 ### Product Detail page

-Here you can see the product details and add item to cart
+You can see the product details and add item to cart

 ![1721586293304](image/README/1721586293304.png)

-When you click Add to Cart item is added to cart and message is show
+When you click **Add to Cart** , product is added to cart and message is show

 ![1721586339094](image/README/1721586339094.png)